Global Structure in the Presence of a Topological Defect: Introduction

 \item Using this translation, we compute these characteristic bordism groups up to degree 4 using the Adams spectral sequence.
 We give the results of these homotopy groups in Table \ref{tab:results2} below:

 \item We discuss the long exact sequences in characteristic bordism in \S\ref{subsection:smithLESintro} and use the Smith long exact sequence to approximate these sequences.
 Specifically, the Smith long exact sequence reflects the symmetry structure that emerges locally around the defect.
 We show in Proposition \ref{prop:FKapprox} and \ref{prop:FKOapprox} that certain Smith long exact sequences involving spin$^c$ and pin$^c$ bordism are equivalent to the characteristic long exact sequences for FK and FK$^\mathrm{O}$ pairs.
-We furthermore show that there are maps from certain Smith long exact sequences associated to spin$\text{-}\O_2$ and pin$^\pm\text{-}\mathrm{O}_2$ structures to the characteristic long exact sequences of GM and KT$^\pm$. \item For each of the characteristic pairs, we give physical interpretations for the global structure of QFTs in the presence of a defect wrapped on a submanifold $F$. \end{itemize} Specifically, assuming existence of the characteristic long exact sequence (\cref{char_conj}), we derive the following physics predictions from our computations: \begin{itemize} \item \Cref{GM_physics}: for a $k$-dimensional field theory $Z$ defined on manifolds with Guillou-Marin structure, i.e.\ an oriented theory with a defect Poincaré dual to $w_2$, the anomaly of $Z$ cannot match with a nonzero anomaly on the defect for $k = 0$, $1$, or $3$; for $k = 2$, there is a $\Z$-valued obstruction to matching the bulk and defect anomalies. \item \Cref{KT_minus_physics}: if $Z$ has a $\mathrm{KT}^-$-structure (which we have interpreted as a time-reversal symmetry and a defect Poincaré dual to $w_2 + w_1^2$), the anomaly of $Z$ cannot match a nonzero anomaly on the defect for $k \le 2$; for $k = 3$ there is an obstruction to anomaly matching. \item \Cref{KT_plus_physics}: if $Z$ has a $\mathrm{KT}^+$-structure (which we have interpreted as a time-reversal symmetry and a defect Poincaré dual to $w_2$), the anomaly of $Z$ cannot match a nonzero anomaly on the defect for $k = 0,2$; for $k = 3$ there is an obstruction to anomaly matching, but for $k = 1$ it is always possible to match the anomaly in the bulk and the anomaly of the defect. \end{itemize} It would be interesting to make these obstructions explicit in examples.
+We furthermore show that there are maps from certain Smith long exact sequences associated to spin$\text{-}\O_2$ and pin$^\pm\text{-}\mathrm{O}_2$ structures to the characteristic long exact sequences of GM and KT$^\pm$. \item For each of the characteristic pairs, we give physical interpretations for the global structure of QFTs in the presence of a defect wrapped on a submanifold $F$. \end{itemize} Specifically, assuming existence of the characteristic long exact sequence (\cref{char_conj}), we derive the following physics predictions from our computations: \begin{itemize} \item \Cref{GM_physics}: for a $k$-dimensional field theory $Z$ defined on manifolds with Guillou--Marin structure, i.e.\ an oriented theory with a defect Poincaré dual to $w_2$, the anomaly of $Z$ cannot be compatible with a nonzero anomaly on the defect for $k = 0$, $1$, or $3$; for $k = 2$, there is a $\Z$-valued obstruction to compatibility of the bulk and defect anomalies. \item \Cref{KT_minus_physics}: if $Z$ has a $\mathrm{KT}^-$-structure (which we have interpreted as a time-reversal symmetry and a defect Poincaré dual to $w_2 + w_1^2$), the anomaly of $Z$ cannot be compatible with a nonzero anomaly on the defect for $k \le 2$; for $k = 3$ there is an obstruction for the anomalies in the bulk and defect to be compatible. \item \Cref{KT_plus_physics}: if $Z$ has a $\mathrm{KT}^+$-structure (which we have interpreted as a time-reversal symmetry and a defect Poincaré dual to $w_2$), the anomaly of $Z$ cannot be compatible with a nonzero anomaly on the defect for $k = 0,2$; for $k = 3$ the defect anomaly is not compatible with the bulk anomaly, but for $k = 1$ the anomalies of the bulk and defect are always compatible. \end{itemize} It would be interesting to make these obstructions explicit in examples.